iOnline247/unirouter/README.md

 ### Containerized

-Open VSCode and the open the project using the devcontainer prompt.
+Open this project with VSCode.
+Since this project has a `.devcontainer` folder, you'll be prompted to reopen in the container.
 Once the container is running, at the shell prompt run this command: `npm install`.
 After the dependencies are installed, press `F5` and the unirouter will be running on port 3000.

 ### VSCode Only